The Importance of Intelligent Customer Segmentation in Your Ecommerce Marketing Strategy

 Returns Data Key to Spotting High-Performing Customers Early

-If you can identify high-performing customers early, you can double down on your efforts to engage and retain them.
+Customer segmentation helps you identify high-performing customers early, which enables you to double down on your efforts to engage and retain them.

 And by recognizing the behavior of susceptible customers, you can attempt to intervene and save the customer relationship before it is too late.